project-codeflare/codeflare-sdk/CodeFlareSDK_Design_Doc.md

     * Has no notion of MCAD.
 Does not support any other backends besides Ray
 * Existing CodeFlare CLI
     * Is not pythonic.
-* Nothing (let users define their own appwrappers manually)
+* Nothing (let users define their own AppWrappers manually)
     * Antithetical to the purpose of the SDK.

 ## Security Considerations